 We will see how the Injil describes these miracles of the Prophet in greater detail and why the Holy Books call him ‘Word of God’.

-In our previous article we saw that the Prophet Isa al Masih (PBUH) had taught with great authority, using the authority that only the Masih could rightfully have.
-Right after he finished teaching the Sermon on the Mount, the Injil records that:
+Previously we saw that the Prophet Isa al Masih (PBUH) taught with great authority, using authority that only the Masih could have.
+Right after finishing teaching this Sermon on the Mount the Injil records that:

 When Jesus came down from the mountainside, large crowds followed him.
 2 A man with leprosy came and knelt before him and said, “Lord, if you are willing, you can make me clean.”

-So we see that the Prophet Isa (PBUH) now shows his authority by healing a man with leprosy.
+The Prophet Isa (PBUH) now shows his authority by healing a man with leprosy.
 He simply said ‘Be clean’ and he was both cleansed and healed.
-His words had authority to heal as well as to teach.
+His words had authority to heal as well as teach.

-But then it records that Isa (PBUH) had an encounter with an ‘enemy’.
-The Romans were the hated occupiers of Jewish land at that time.
-If you see how some Palestinians feel towards the Israelis today – that would be comparable to how the Jews viewed the Romans at that time.
-The worst of them (for the Jewish people) were the Roman soldiers who often abused their power by extorting people.
-Worse still were the Roman officers – the ‘centurions’ who commanded these soldiers under them.
-Isa (PBUH) now encounters such a ‘hated’ person.
-Here is what happened when they met:
+Then Isa (PBUH) had an encounter with an ‘enemy’.
+Romans were the hated occupiers of Jewish land at that time.
+Jews viewed the Romans at that time like how some Palestinians feel towards the Israelis today.
+The most hated (by the Jews) were the Roman soldiers who often abused their power.
+Worse still were the Roman officers – the ‘centurions’ who commanded these soldiers.
+Isa (PBUH) now encounters such a hated ‘enemy’.
+Here is how they met: